 These cars have had a very colorful past.
-Their owners tend to be more adventurous than most, and for that reason these cars have seen some very exciting days.
-For many, the excitement is still going strong.
-Unfortunately, some are currently sitting in a dark storage place covered up with who knows what, or heaven forbid, collecting sap under an old tree.
+Their owners tend to be the adventurous type, and for that reason these cars have seen some very exciting days.
+For many, the excitement continues.
+Unfortunately, some cars are currently sitting in a dark storage place covered up with who knows what, or heaven forbid, collecting sap under an old tree.
 Sadly, these are the cars that are not given the chance to prove they are still capable of providing entertainment to their owner.
 In many cases it's because the owner doesn't know how to work on the car, and they haven't the foggiest idea what to do to get the car ready for the road.

 Many people don't realize there are local clubs with good people who are willing to help.
 Whether it's physical work, or good advice, there are always good people willing to help get the car safely on the road.
 Whether it's parts, service, or technical help, there's an abundance of choices.
 In other cases, there are people who don't own a British car, but have always had a passion for them.
 Unless they have the chance to know someone with these interests, they may never have the courage take advantage of a life-long ambition.
 We all know these cars require more maintenance than modern day cars, and for those not handy in the garage, owning and driving one can be an intimidating experience.
 Knowing there are others nearby to lend a helping hand can make a world of difference.